Day-by-Day / February 14, 1804

 Lewis misses the ball

-Clark attends a ball, likely in St. Louis, but Lewis remains at winter camp on the River Dubois to complete work.
+Clark attends a ball in St. Louis or Cahokia while Lewis remains at winter camp at Wood River to complete work.
 Elsewhere, Founders James Madison and James Monroe debate the location of Louisiana’s northern boundary.

 Lewis Misses the Ball